SalomePlatform/hexablock/doc/block_method.rst

    :align: center

 .. centered::
-   An exemple of a model with 12 blocks
+   An exemple of model of blocks with 12 blocks